Code-Institute-Submissions/Lomasney-Motors/README.md

 **About Section**
 - _Responsiveness of image_
-The about image should be responsive and appear on right-hand side of about text in larger screens and appear underneath about text in both tablet and mobile devices.
+The about image should be responsive and appear on right-hand side of 'about' text in larger screens, and appear underneath 'about' text in both tablet and mobile devices.
 This test was successful and the image is responsive.

 **Meet the Team Section**
 - _Card Responsiveness_
-In this section the cards should align side by side in larger screens and tablet devices and on mobile devices should align one after the other in a block element format.
+In this section the cards should align side by side in larger screens and tablet devices, and on mobile devices should align one after the other in a block element format.
 This test was succesful and the card are responsive and align as expected.

 **Services Section**
 - _Image Responsiveness_
-The services section should have 3 columns with the images aligned side by side in larger screens and tablet devices and on mobile devices should align in 1 column block elements displayed one after the other.
+The services section should have 3 columns with the images aligned side by side in larger screens and tablet devices, and on mobile devices, should align in 1 column block elements displayed one after the other.
 This test was successful and images responded as desired.

 **Testimonials Section**
 - _Modal Dialog Box: 'Leave a Review'_
-The button in the testimonials section 'Leave a Review' should open a modal dialog box for the user once clicked to allow the user to fill in a review form to submit.
+The button in the testimonials section 'Leave a Review', when clicked, should open a modal dialog box for the user, to allow the user to fill in a review form to submit.
 The button does as intended and no issues were found.

 - _Radio Button Functionality on modal dialog box_
-Tested the radio buttons to make sure only one option could be selected, no issues were found, buttons worked as expected.
+Tested the radio buttons to make sure only one option could be selected, no issues were found, buttons worked as expected, only one button can be selected.

 **Contact Section**
 - _Contact Form Validity - required fields_
-If you try to submit the form with only one of the fields complete and an error will occur and prompt you to populate all the other required fields before I can submit the form.
+If you try to submit the form with only one of the fields complete, an error will occur and prompt you to populate all the other required fields before the user can submit the form.
 The form cannot be submitted without the required fields populated.

 - _Contact Form Email Validity - email valid_